 Time now for sharing my personal experience of using the TruSens Air Purifier.
 In this post I am going to share the nitty gritties of this new air purifier brand from ACCO brands.
 Pollution here is something which rears its ugly head every now and then.
 Winters are round the corner and climatic conditions make it the worst season in terms of air quality.
 Even the spring season brings along pollen and allergens.
 It rainy season right now which is the only reason for some respite.
 Otherwise smog and smelly air is a routine phenomenon.
 Getting rid of the pollutants in a quick and reliable way is not difficult to achieve anymore.
 Courtesy real-time pollution sensors and feedback mechanisms, a user can take charge of the indoor air quality.
 TruSens air purifier is especially attractive to look at.
-My TruSens Z-2000 can cater to areas spanning 375 sq.ft.
+My TruSens Z-2000 can cater to areas spanning 375 sq.ft. and smaller.

 Brand TruSens has brought to the fore some peculiarities in design.
 Even for bloggers like us these things lend the much needed change from seeing the same bland set of features in air purifiers.
 Right from unboxing the TruSens air purifier to using it for about a week, this post would give you a deep insight.
 For your information, I am using the TruSens Z-2000 air purifier.
 It is the ‘middle’ model out of the three model lineup TruSens has rolled out.
 The other two being Z-1000 and the flagship Z-3000 for small and large rooms respectively.
 TruSens Z-1000 is for small rooms upto 250 sq.ft while Z-3000 can handle 750 sq.ft areas.